Do you want confidence and empowerment in your child's voice?

-In my opinion, age five or six is a good age to start, but there are always exceptions to the rule.
+In my opinion from age four to six at the youngest, but there are always exceptions to the rule.

 The youngest child I have taught voice lessons to, to date is a 2 year old baby and it was about getting the child to repeat beneficial tones and exercises in a playful, yet focused, fun manner.
 These lessons were really 30 minute play time sessions designed to help the child to get a gradual structure around music and familiarity with their own voice.
 At that young age, it's about introducing music, as energy, movement, the sounds we can make and rhythm, with a connection to one's own voice and the voice of their parents.
 Having said that, it's not a common age to start a child unless they are gifted and/or their is a specific reason.

 Usually people don't enroll their children in voice lessons until they are at least 3 or 4 years old.
 It really depends on the child.

 After teaching for more than two decades, I've come across many adults who were crushed as a child because they either had lessons from a strict teacher who scolded them for "singing badly," or had a family member or friend tell them to stop singing.
 I call these "vocal wounds."
 Out of the thousands of people I've worked with, I'd say about 40% of people have them.
 Most of the people that have vocal wounds were scarred before the age of ten years old.
 They never got the support they needed to climb out of their despair, which resulted in an unexpressed, traumatized adult who hates their voice.